The Palestinian poet Dareen Tatour from Reineh near Nazareth was

 expression, alarming many in Israel and all over the world.
 Repeated

 unequivocal calls by the writers’ association PEN

 international for her release were ignored.
 An international

 writers and intellectuals but was also ignored.
+For detailed information about

-Also, see Free Dareen
+this site.
+Also, see Free Dareen Tatour

 Dareen Tatour’s voice, and ours, must be heard.